-Appeal: A request for a review for an action, when you lose your eligibility (coverage), are denied a benefit, or disagree with any decision about your health insurance
+Appeal: A request for a review for an action, if you are denied a benefit, or disagree with any decision about your health insurance

 Co-payment: A fixed amount you pay when you get a covered health care service

 Durable Medical Equipment (DME): Reusable medical equipment used when there is a medical need for the treatment or therapy for an illness or physical condition.
 Examples include oxygen, wheelchairs, walkers and bathroom or bedroom safety equipment.